therealOri/Genter/README.md

 # PassGen
-PassGen will allow you to create a very/crazy strong password that will also be randomized.
+PassGen will allow you to create a very crazy & strong randomized password.
-You can change up what is used, add more stuff, or remove some things if you wish.
-You can also change the length of the password and how many you want to generate too.
-In addition to the password generator, PassGen has a built in password manager that you can use!
-Encrypted using AES.
+You can manually pick and choose what languages and symbols are used.
+You can also change the length of the password and how many you want to generate.
+Also, In addition to the password generator, PassGen has a built in password manager that you can use!
+Passwords are encrypted using AES.
 __ __

 <br />